hs950559/coryrylan.com/_posts/2016-01-11-creating-an-angular-directive.md

 If a snippet name is matched we replace it with the corresponding snippet's content and set the inputs value with the new text.
 As of RC 5 your directives will need to be registered with your `AppModule`.
 Read more about [@NgModule](https://angular.io/docs/ts/latest/guide/ngmodule.html).

 The new Directive API in Angular is much simpler than what was know in Angular 1.x.
-See a working demo of the `uiSnippet` Directive here on
+See a working demo of the `uiSnippet` Directive here below.
-<a href="http://plnkr.co/edit/Rky2LTRAfke0339fDFBp?p=preview" target="_blank">plnkr.co</a>.